Dentist in Philadelphia, PA

 Our dental care team uses a painless injection technique to help you feel comfortable.
 We apply a topical numbing gel to the tissue with a swab.
 The gel will numb the spot where the doctor will give you one of the most gentle shots.

-We don’t start any treatment until you are comfortable.
-If you still feel pain and discomfort, we will give you more anesthetic.
+We don’t start any treatment until you’re comfortable.
+If you still feel uncomfortable, we will give you more anesthesia.
 Dentistry today can be truly painless.

 Not Your Average Dentist Office

-Not many people would say they look forward to visiting the dentist.
-However, when you visit Dr. Conover, a local dentist in Philadelphia, he promises to be as enjoyable and relaxing.
-Dr. Conover offers first-class amenities in his dental office, including:
+Not many people would say they look forward to dental visits.
+But when you visit Dr. Conover, a local dentist in Philadelphia, you’ll have an enjoyable and relaxing visit.
+Dr. Conover offers first-class amenities in his dental office that include:

 • Gentle soft-touch methods